laberning/openrowingmonitor/docs/Architecture.md

 * `RowingStatistics.js` maintains the session state, thus determines whether the rowing machine is 'Rowing', or 'WaitingForDrive', etc.,
 * `RowingStatistics.js` applies a moving median filter across strokes to make metrics less volatile and thus better suited for presentation,
 * `RowingStatistics.js` calculates derived metrics (like Calories) and trands (like Calories per hour),
-* `RowingStatistics.js` gaurds interval and session boundaries, and will chop up the metrics-stream accordingly, where Rower.js will just move on without looking at these artifical boundaries.
+* `RowingStatistics.js` maintains the workout intervals, guards interval and session boundaries, and will chop up the metrics-stream accordingly, where `Rower.js` will just move on without looking at these artifical boundaries.

 In total, this takes full control of the displayed metrics in a specific interval.